foxinsox/programmiersprachen-raytracer/README.md

 * camera

 ## Python script:
-* automatized creation of different eSDF-Files
+* automated creation of different eSDF-Files
-* automatized execution of the raytracer
+* automated execution of the raytracer
-* automatized creation of a mp4-animation
+* automated creation of a mp4-animation
 * resolution and amount of frames (duration) via command line arguments

 ## UML Diagram